codfart/tetris-enhanced/README.md

 ---

 > [!IMPORTANT]
-> Most of the original logic is __ENTIRELY MADE WITH AI__!
+> Most of the original logic was __ENTIRELY MADE WITH AI__!
 This project and I are in no way affiliated with Tetris Holding LLC.
-This is just a fan game which "I" created for fun.
+This is just a fan game which I created for fun.

 <p align="center"><img height="500" alt="Screenshot of Tetris Enhanced" src="https://github.com/user-attachments/assets/ff8d0f13-3302-4d87-a769-19ea1640a8c7" /></p>